 Meet the Professionals

 Professional chemists in the London area are invited to speak at the first year chemistry classes, and share with our students on what they do for a living.
 Students hopefully see that chemists are employed in many areas of science such as health, life, agriculture and environment.
-They also have the opportunities to meet with the visitor over coffee.
 Additional information on the career possiblities in Chemistry can be found here.

 Sneak-a-peek to Science Internship